 First Church in Ipswich: Postcard Scene of 5th Edifice

-Here we have given you a brief history of First Church, built to the glory of God.
-It is a heart and home for all Ipswich people and others who wish to join our family.
-It has been nourished by our environment, our leaders, and our people who climb up the hill to worship and help each other.
-You are always welcome to become part of First Church’s long tradition of loving kindness, doing justice and walking humbly with a loving God.
+Here we have given you a brief history of First Church, built to the glory of God, on borrowed land.
+It is a heart and home for Ipswich people and others who wish to join our family: to worship and help a neighbor, to make music and learn about diversity, to keep silence and to learn to speak up.
+It has been nourished by generations of people who climb up the hill to worship, even as the land was a source of nourishment for eons before that, by people who planted corn, beans, and squash and called themselves Agawam.